zhanglab57/scMGFGRN/README.md

 ```

 ### Data preprocessing
-The DNA sequence embedding need to be processed by SequenceEncoder.py and saved to be .npy file to avoid excessive GPU memory usage during training
+The DNA sequence embedding need to be processed by SequenceEncoder.py and saved to be .npy file
 ```
 python SequenceEncoder.py
 ```